 - Flip over and let cook for another 3 minutes until golden brown.

-- Top with berries, nut butter and/or maple syrup.
+- Top with berries, nut butter, and maple syrup.

-This recipe makes 1 serving with 317 calories, 35g protein, 37g carbs, 4g fat.
+This recipe makes one serving with 317 calories, 35g protein, 37g carbs, 4g fat.
 For a higher calorie option, add additional toppings.

 Frequently Asked Questions

 Is Yogurt or Cottage Cheese Better for Bodybuilding?

 Cottage cheese contains slightly more protein per 3/4 cup than Greek yogurt, but Greek yogurt is better for bodybuilding, as it’s lower in sodium, which can help prevent bloating, and has more calcium.

 Calcium is necessary for bone health and muscle contractions, which can help you train with more intensity.

 Bosse JD, Dixon BM.
 Dietary protein to maximize resistance training: a review and examination of protein spread and change theories.
 J Int Soc Sports Nutr.
 2012 Sep 8;9(1):42. doi: 10.1186/1550-2783-9-42.
 PMID: 22958314; PMCID: PMC3518828.